calcucool/NASAProject/README.md

   Show or hide the HLS layer over the OSM base map.

 - **Reset Button**
-  Resets date, style, visibility, and event selection to defaults, zooming back to the world view.
+  Resets the date range, style, visibility, and event selection to defaults, zooming back to the world view.

 - **Toast Notifications**
   Displays success or error messages when imagery tiles load or fail.